potassco/coom-suite/docs/reference/encodings/multishot/index.md

 # Encodings for multi-shot solving

 This section gives an overview of the encodings for solving an instance with unbounded cardinalities using multi-shot solving.
-These encodings mostly just reorganize the main [coom encoding][coom-encoding] into specific program parts for multi-shot solving.
+These encodings mostly just reorganize the main [COOM encoding][coom-encoding] into specific program parts for multi-shot solving.

-For example usage information see the [cargo-bike example][cargo-bike].
+For example usage information see the [Cargo bike example][cargo-bike].

 [coom-encoding]: ../index.md
 [cargo-bike]: ../../examples/cargo-bike.md

-We start by explaining some general concepts using a simplified version of the [cargo bike][cargo-bike] example.
+We start by explaining some general concepts using a simplified version of the [Cargo bike][cargo-bike] example.

 ```cpp
 product {